BYUHPC/sci-comp-course/project/phase1.md

-## Submission

-Submit your `wavesolve.cpp` and any associated headers on [Canvas](https://byu.instructure.com/courses/25261/assignments/810940).

 ## Grading

 This phase is worth 20 points.
 The following deductions, up to 20 points total, will apply for a program that doesn't work as laid out by the spec: